theHoHsiao/Data_release_Sp4_CB/README.md

 For convenience,
-we also provide intermediary files to skip the most computationally parts of the analysis.
+we also provide intermediary files to skip the most computational parts of the analysis.

 - To avoid the step of collating the raw data into HDF5 format, download the file `data.h5` from [the data release][dr]